What is it?

 Some of the treatment options that are employed by doctors to treat Refractive Errors are:

-- Eye Glasses are the most common solution to refractive errors because of the low cost and easy to maintain.
+- Eye Glasses are the most common solution to refractive errors because of the low cost and easy maintenance.
 Disadvantages of wearing eyeglasses may affect the appearance of a person and might interfere with activities such as playing sports, swimming, etc. It is also known to decrease peripheral vision.

 - Contact lenses are an alternative to eyeglasses.
 These do not affect the appearance of a person and provides great peripheral vision.
 Disadvantage includes the cost of the contact lenses and their high maintenance.